 - We expose ourselves to the risk of being affected by the subtle body of the ancestor as well as the ghost who may be in control of the ancestor’s subtle body through the ashes.

-4.4 Scattering remains by airplane or on a favourite place of the deceased
+4.4 Scattering ashes by airplane or on a favourite place of the deceased

 It is best to scatter ashes quietly and without much fuss/fanfare as a sign of respect to the dead and also to keep its worldly attachment to the minimum.